Suhana-Samanta/Cognizant-Digital-Nurture-4.0-JavaFSE-SupersetID-6403192-/Week 8/3. Git-HOL/README.md

 ### 4. Compared Differences (Command Line)

-I viewed the differences between the master branch and the new branch:
+Differences between the master branch and the new branch were viewed:

 ```bash
 git diff master GitNewBranch